-In October and November, we're joining Blancmange as their tour support for several dates and releasing our second album, both through AWAL and on vinyl.
-I am actively seeking a distributor for the physical LP and looking to increase my listenership on Spotify and Apple Music from previous iTunes support.
+In November, we’re headlining our own show at Scala in London.
+Our fourth album is also being recorded, which will be released both through AWAL for digital and on vinyl.
+We are actively seeking a distributor for the physical LP and looking to increase my listenership on Spotify and Apple Music.”

 Where do you ultimately want to end up in your career as an artist?